-Adopting machine learning (ML) has been a make-it-or-break-it scenario for today’s tech companies.
+Adopting machine learning (ML) has become a make-it-or-break-it scenario for today’s tech companies.
 According to O’Reilly Media, the state of machine learning stands with 51% of organizations considering themselves users of some sort and the remaining 49% currently exploring its benefits.
 From its ability to garner insights via product development to improving operations, ML is becoming the difference between business agility and potential failure.

 AI, the parent of ML, has experienced a boom in recent years, due to a growth in computing power and sophistication in algorithms.
 ML, the subset of AI which provides algorithms that automate knowledge engineering, has reaped its benefits, being adopted at rapid speeds alongside its predecessor.
 Between 2016 and 2017, enterprise investment in AI and ML jumped 50% from $26 billion to $39 billion, according to McKinsey.